ajhenley/gitbook/pseudocode_and_algorithms.md

 # Pseudocode and Algorithms

 ###Algorithm
  An algorithm represents the ordered sequence of steps required to solve a problem.
-The actions of following the steps will always result in the solution.
+Following the steps will always result in the solution.
 When a computer is to solve a particular problem, the steps to the solution get communicated to the computer.
 This makes the study of algorithms an important part of computer science.

  The algorithm gets translated to a programming language, such as Java.
 The Java compiler will translate the program into instructions the computer can execute.
 This produces the required output from the given input.